 To be considered for SIL, applicants must be:

-- referred to the program by Family and Community Services
+- referred to the program by the Department of Communities and Justice

 - entitled to a Centrelink payment